MinaProtocol/mina/automation/README.md

 # Repository Purpose

-This repository is designed to show an opinionated example on how to operate a network of Coda Daemons.
+This repository is designed to show an opinionated example on how to operate a network of Mina Daemons.
 It implements the entire node lifecycle using a modern Infrastructure as Code toolset.
 Community contributions are warmly encouraged, please see the [contribution guidelines](#to-do) for more details.
 The code is designed to be as modular as possible, allowing the end-user to "pick and choose" the parts they would like to incorporate into their own infrastructure stack.

-If you have any issues setting up your testnet or have any other questions about this repository, join the public [Discord Server](https://discord.gg/ShKhA7J) and get help from the Coda community.
+If you have any issues setting up your testnet or have any other questions about this repository, join the public [Discord Server](https://discord.gg/ShKhA7J) and get help from the Mina community.

 # Code Structure